zerratar/PapyrusDotNet/README.md

 Which means you can't (absolutely should not) use PapyrusDotNet.Core.dll with PapyrusDotNet.exe to re-generate .pas files.<br/>
 As these .pas files can completely break your scripts, worst case scenario you WILL have to reinstall skyrim completely.

+### PapyrusDotNet.Common
+A shared library between PapyrusDotNet and PapyrusDotNet.CoreBuilder<br/>
+just to make sure I don't have to reinvent the wheel too many times over and over again.

 Other Projects
 ==============